Precision Data.

 MB ChB, MD

-Paul joined PedraTech in 2019, and immediately prior to that was a vascular and endovascular surgeon at Addenbrookes Hospital, NHS, in Cambridge, UK, as well as a Lecturer in Surgery at Cambridge University.
+Paul served previously as a vascular and endovascular surgeon at Addenbrookes Hospital, NHS, in Cambridge, UK, as well as a Lecturer in Surgery at Cambridge University.
 He has undertaken a number of first-in-man aortic endovascular implantations, and subsequently trained physicians worldwide in the use of these techniques.
 In addition to this he has been the Chief/Principal Investigator for many multi-center clinical trials.
 He sat on the Council of the British Society of Endovascular Therapy for 8 years, was also a member of the Research Committee of the UK Vascular Society Council.
 He is an author of over 150 papers in peer reviewed journals.

 Our Clinical Advisors - Singapore